 top of page

 As a researcher, my primary professional focus lies in exploring and comprehending the intricacies of planetary functionality, from the outermost layer of their surface to their unfathomable depths, spanning from the time of their tumultuous formation to their gradual decay.
 My interdisciplinary focus delves into the physics and chemistry of planetary minerals, such as silicates, oxides, and metallic alloys, supported by experiments and thermodynamics.
 The objective of my research is to replicate the harsh environmental conditions that exist on these celestial bodies within the confines of a laboratory setting, allowing the properties of matter to be studied in situ.
-To achieve this feat, I employ cutting-edge technologies like diamond anvil cells alongside laser heating or powerful cryostats.
-Throughout the course of my career, I have conducted extensive research on major mineral components of the deep Earth and Mars, as well as water and a range of technological materials.
+To achieve this feat, I employ cutting-edge technologies like diamond anvil cells alongside resistive heating, laser heating or powerful cryostats as well as pyston cylinder.
+Throughout the course of my career, I have conducted extensive research on major mineral components of the deep Earth and Mars, as well as a novel crystals of potential technological interests.

 My expertise in this area is reflected in the advanced methodologies I have employed, including manual hydrogen extraction through reduction over chromium and measurement of water abundances and isotopic signatures on both secondary and primary minerals through the use of a dynamic dual inlet IRMS.
 These techniques have allowed me to generate a robust dataset that has been integrated with information gathered from Mars rovers and landers in order to build a comprehensive model of the evolution of the Martian hydrosphere.

 As a researcher, my current area of focus centers on the exploration of fundamental properties inherent in natural materials when subjected to varying levels of pressure.
-Specifically, I utilize the diamond anvil cell as a means of investigation, with a particular emphasis on observing the evolution of these properties as experimental conditions become progressively severe.
-My focal areas of study include, but are not limited to, crystal strength, elastic moduli, vibrational properties, electronic properties, and thermal and electrical conductivity.
+Specifically, I utilize the diamond anvil cell and pyston cylinder as a means of investigation, with a particular emphasis on observing the evolution of these properties as experimental conditions become progressively severe.
+My focal areas of study include, but are not limited to, crystal stability and strength, elastic moduli, vibrational properties, electronic properties, and thermal and conductivity.

 Committed to advancing scientific progress, my research is dedicated to uncovering new insights into natural materials and their responses to pressure, with the ultimate goal of improving our understanding of the physical world around us.